 Marine Science Academy

-Student internships in the program allow Academy students access to mentors and ocean research that they can apply to AP Seminar or AP Research.
-Students that take both classes, plus additional AP courses can earn a Capstone Diploma.
-Students who complete the Marine Science Academy and Capstone Diploma will receive seals on their high school diploma attesting to their successful completion of the programs.
+Internships allow Academy students access to mentors and ocean research that they can apply to the AP Seminar or AP Research.
+Students that take both classes, plus additional AP courses can earn an AP Capstone Diploma.
+Students who complete the Marine Science Academy and Capstone Diploma will receive seals on their high school diploma attesting to their successful completion of both programs.

 UNCW will provide waivers, in lieu of college credit for Academy students who decided to attend UNCW for Oceanography 150 and Biology 170 to fulfill University Studies requirements.
 The waiver will afford the students the opportunity after the successful completion of Oceanography 150 and Biology 170 to advance to the next level courses without repeating these courses at UNCW.
 Waivers will not reduce the number of credit hours required for graduation in the student’s chosen major.
 Oceanography 150 and Biology 170 will be recorded on the High School transcript as evidence of completion in order to receive the waiver.